JoseRoca/WinFBX2/docs/COM/DVARIANT Class.md

 Extracts a single ULONGINT element from a safe array of unsigned long integers.

 ```
-FUNCTION GetULongIntElem (BYVAL iElem AS ULONG) AS ULONGINT
+FUNCTION GetULongIntElement (BYVAL iElem AS ULONG) AS ULONGINT
 ```

 | Parameter  | Description |